At Amherst, You Can Succeed.

 The Moss Quantitative Center provides walk-in tutorial services.
-Faculty-approved tutors are available to work with students who want to improve their conceptual understanding in math, science and economics courses.
-Jennifer Innes, the director of the Moss Quantitative Center, works with students who want to fortify study habits and improve problem-solving skills.
-The Moss Quantitative Center is located in Room 202 of Merrill Science Center and may be reached at 413-542-8331.
-Please see information at firstname.lastname@example.org.
+Tutors work with students who want to improve their conceptual understanding in math, science and economics.
+The Center also helps students fortify study habits and improve problem-solving skills.

-At the Writing Center, professional writing instructors are available to help students with their writing, in one-on-one sessions, as well as in small-group workshops.
-Students may consult the writing staff about any aspect of the writing process: getting started, developing and organizing ideas, refining the thesis and argument, writing with more clarity, energy and confidence, managing time, approaching long projects, writing research papers, and dealing with writing anxiety.
-Students can make appointments via the Writing Center on-line scheduler at the Writing Center website.
+At the Writing Center, professional writing instructors help students in one-on-one sessions and small-group workshops.
+Students may consult the writing staff about any aspect of the writing process: getting started, developing and organizing ideas, refining the thesis and argument, writing with more clarity, energy and confidence, managing time, approaching long projects, writing research papers and dealing with writing anxiety.
+Students can make appointments via the Writing Center’s on-line scheduler.

-Senior Writing Associate Kristen Brookes offers individualized Writing Counseling sessions that address the interrelated problems of procrastination, writing anxiety, frustration, and writer’s block.
-For a Writing Counseling appointment, use the Writing Center on-line scheduler at the Writing Center website.
-For more information about this service, contact Kristen Brookes, email@example.com.
+The Writing Center staff offers individualized Writing Counseling sessions that address procrastination, writing anxiety, frustration and writer’s block.
+For a writing counseling appointment, use the Writing Center’s online scheduler.

-The Writing Center offers a series of workshops to help students read more effectively and efficiently, as well as to develop strategies for managing a heavy reading load.
-In the Fall, a workshop on Active Reading will focus on reading in order to understand and respond intelligently to the arguments of others.
-During Interterm and again in the Spring, a series of workshops will cover a wide range of reading strategies and offer approaches to several sorts of challenges posed by college-level reading.
-Students can learn more about and register for workshops via the Writing Center website.
-Individual instruction in reading is also available from the Writing Center’s professional staff; for more information, contact Kristen Brookes, firstname.lastname@example.org.
+The Writing Center offers workshops to help students read more effectively and efficiently, as well as to develop strategies for managing a heavy reading load.
+Students can learn more about and register for workshops via the Writing Center.
+Individual instruction in reading is also available from the Writing Center’s professional staff.

-Amherst students have an opportunity to work on specific math skills in a non-credit course arranged with the Math Counselor in the Moss Quantitative Center.
-For information, students should contact Timothy St. Onge, email@example.com.
+Amherst students have an opportunity during Interterm (every January) to meet with the Math Associate in the Moss Quantitative Center to prepare for spring-semester math courses or exams.
+For information, students should contact Timothy St. Onge at firstname.lastname@example.org.

-The Frost Library helps students in many ways: expert librarians are available at the Reference Desk in the Main Library, the Music and Science Libraries and in Archives & Special Collections.
-This friendly staff offers students individual assistance in using all Library resources.
-Students with brief reference questions may email the Library staff via the “Ask Us” website (https://www.amherst.edu/library/about/contact/), or they may telephone the appropriate branch.
-Students who are seeking more in-depth research planning should contact https://www.amherst.edu/library/services/requestforms/appointmentrequest to arrange individual appointments.
+The Amherst College Library helps students in many ways: expert librarians are available at the reference desk in the main library in Frost; at the music and science libraries; and in Archives & Special Collections in Frost.
+This friendly staff offers students individual assistance in using all library resources.
+Students with brief reference questions may email the library via the “Ask Us” website, or they may telephone the appropriate branch.
+Students who are seeking more in-depth research planning should login to arrange individual appointments.